Skip to Main Content

 Included Meals: Dinner

-Cycle the breathtaking Windrush Valley today, crossing the river and traversing the rolling hills of the Cotswolds.
+Cycle through the breathtaking Windrush Valley today, crossing the river and traversing the rolling hills of the Cotswolds.
 Ride through the sylvan Wychwood Forest to the village of Leafield and the charming market town of Charlbury.
-The centerpiece of the day is your visit to Blenheim Palace, birthplace of Sir Winston Churchill and a UNESCO World Heritage site.
-The 2,000-acre estate features beautifully manicured grounds laid out by one of England’s—and history’s—great landscape designers, Capability Brown.
-All pathways lead to the resplendent palace, where you have free time for lunch and an included visit of the state rooms and the Churchill exhibition.
-You may also enjoy a leisurely stroll around the grounds.
-After a rewarding visit, ride or shuttle back to Burford.
+The highlight of the day is your visit to Blenheim Palace, the birthplace of Sir Winston Churchill and a UNESCO World Heritage site.
+This 2,000-acre (809-hectare) estate features beautifully manicured grounds designed by one of England’s—and history’s—great landscape architects, Capability Brown.

 Today’s Ride Choices

-Morning Burford to Charlbury — 16 km (10 miles) OR Burford to Blenheim Palace — 34 km (22 miles)
+Morning: Burford to Charlbury — 16 km (10 miles) OR Burford to Blenheim Palace — 34 km (22 miles)

-Afternoon Blenheim Palace to Burford — 32 km (21 miles)
+Afternoon: Blenheim Palace to Burford — 32 km (21 miles)

 What to Expect:

-Cumulative Distance Range: 16 — 67 km (10 — 41 miles)
+Cumulative Distance Range: 16 – 66 km (10 – 43 miles)

 Included Meals: Breakfast